- Solving educator shortages requires evidence-based, long-term strategies that address both recruitment and retention.

 - Specific attention must be paid to recruiting and retaining educators of color who face unique barriers to pursuing education careers.

 - Failing to address educator shortages has led to negative effects on students, schools, districts, and communities.

-The educator shortage crisis is real, and it is the result of numerous factors not controlled by educators.
-It requires immediate and sustained attention to identify and implement long-term solutions to improve educator recruitment and retention.
+The educator shortage crisis is real, and it requires immediate and sustained attention to identify and implement long-term solutions to improve educator recruitment and retention.

 The good news is that we know what to do; we have the solutions in front of us.
 We cannot and should not turn from them and rely on short-term fixes.